truecharts/website/src/content/docs/guides/vpn-setup.md

 ## Gluetun VPN Addon Setup

-- Install the chart as per usual and add the the section for Gluetun like shown below:
-- Dont forget to set your Network in the `excludedNetworks_IPv4`
-- Enable the killswitch as shown below
+Install the chart as per usual and add the the section for Gluetun like shown below.
+Don't forget to set your Network in the `excludedNetworks_IPv4` and enable the killswitch if desired, as shown below

 ```yaml
 addons: